About the Program

 Educational Objectives

-4. An understanding of the social, business, technical, and human context of the world in which their engineering contributions will be utilized.
+- Understand the social, business, technical, ethical, and human context of the world in which their engineering contributions will be utilized, and uphold the highest standards of ethics, integrity, and accountability.

 The Computer Engineering B.S. program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org